Template Class Expected#

 inline Error error() const &#

-Access the error.
-Throws RuntimeError if is_ok().
+Returns the contained error, or throws RuntimeError if is_ok().

 inline Error error() &&#